NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q7](Q7.png)

-The United States dominates Amazon Prime's catalog with 4,810 titles, followed by India with 1,048 and the United Kingdom with 667.
-This reflects Amazon's heavy investment in US and English-language content while also showing a significant presence of Indian cinema.
-Similar to genres, production countries are stored as lists in this dataset, which is a noted data limitation.
+The United States leads by a wide margin with 4,810 titles, followed by India with 1,048 and the UK with 667.
+This makes sense given Amazon's roots, but the strong showing from India is notable and lines up with what we saw in the top IMDB scores.
+Like genres, production countries are also stored as lists in this dataset, which is another noted data limitation.

 ## 5. Who are the most frequently appearing actors on Amazon Prime?